Time-Correlated Video Bridge Matching

-\paragraph{Video Super Resolution} focuses on reconstructing high-resolution video frames from their degraded low-resolution versions.
-The application of diffusion models to this task is motivated by their strong generative prior, which is capable of synthesizing realistic details to overcome complex degradations.
-A central challenge is reconciling the stochastic nature of the diffusion process with the stringent requirement for temporal coherence across video frames.
-To resolve this, methods such as Upscale-A-Video~\citep{zhou2024upscaleavideo} and MGLD~\citep{yang2024motionguidedlatentdiffusiontemporally} introduce explicit spatiotemporal constraints, using techniques like temporal layer integration and motion-guided loss optimization.
-At the same time, bridge-matching methods have been applied for super resolution in the image domain~\citep{i2sb, gushchin2025inversebridgematchingdistillation}.
-In this work, we expand the application of these methods to video super resolution and propose a new approach that explicitly accounts for temporal coherence between video frames.
+\paragraph{Video Super Resolution} reconstructs high-resolution videos from low-resolution inputs.
+Diffusion models are applied for their strong generative prior, which synthesizes realistic details to overcome degradation.
+A key challenge is ensuring temporal coherence within the inherently stochastic diffusion process.
+Recent methods address this by introducing explicit spatiotemporal constraints, such as temporal layer integration and motion-guided losses~\citep{zhou2024upscaleavideo, yang2024motionguidedlatentdiffusiontemporally}.
+Meanwhile, bridge-matching methods have shown promise for image super-resolution~\citep{i2sb, gushchin2025inversebridgematchingdistillation}.
+In this work, we extend bridge matching to video super resolution, proposing a novel approach that explicitly models temporal coherence between frames.

-\section{BACKGROUND ON BRIDGE MATCHING}
+\section{Background on Bridge Matching}

 We briefly review the Bridge Matching framework~\citep{peluchetti2023non, peluchetti2023diffusion, liu2022let, shi2023diffusion}, which constructs diffusion processes for data translation, given a distribution of clean data \( p(\x_0) \) and corrupted data \( p(\x_T) \) on \( \mathbb{R}^D \).
 The goal is to model a stochastic process that transitions from \( \x_0 \sim p(\x_0) \) to \( \x_T \sim p(\x_T \mid \x_0) \), while incorporating a prior dynamics.